Monday, September 25, 2023

 What Is A Brand Image?

-A brand image is a sum total of all core messaging based on a strategy.
-The messages and content are synchronized to deliver a unified, glorious image of the brand across platforms and channels.
-That’s brand image.
+A brand image is the collective messaging based on a strategy.
+The messages and content are synchronized to create a unified and impressive brand image across platforms and channels.

 The perception of brand image is fragile.